-Nearly half of the patients with first time dislocation, will sustain recurrent dislocation after conservative management.
+Nearly half of the patients with first-time dislocation will sustain recurrent dislocation after conservative management.
 Chronic patellar instability, if not treated, may lead to severe arthritis and chondromalacia patellae.
-Aim of the surgery is to repair the knee damage caused by patellar dislocation and to correct the primary anatomical anomaly.
-Surgical modalities are-
+The aim of the surgery is to repair the knee damage caused by patellar dislocation and to correct the primary anatomical anomaly.
+Surgical modalities are:

 - medial patellofemoral ligament reconstruction

 - medial capsular plication